Stakeholder Mapping: Methods, Benefits & Examples

 What is Stakeholder Mapping?

-Stakeholders are the people, groups, or organizations that are impacted by (or have an impact on) your project, organization, or work.
-Stakeholder mapping is the process of placing your stakeholder attributes onto a chart to visualize the data, compare the position of different stakeholders, and analyze your stakeholders based on the attributes shown.
+Stakeholder mapping is the process of placing your project stakeholders’ attributes onto a chart to visualize the data, compare the position of different stakeholders, and analyze your stakeholders based on the attributes shown.
+This can allow you to see where one stakeholder sits compared to others, identify trends, or organize stakeholders into groups based on shared attributes.

 Learn more about this topic in our articles on the importance of stakeholders and identifying key stakeholders.